hemminger8/vw-starter-kit/README.md

 There are a couple different ways you can use VWs in your project.

-1. Set a base font-size on the root <html> element.
+Option 1: Set a base font-size on the root <html> element.
 Then, in your CSS, set font-size, padding, margin, etc. for all other elements using the px2rem() function.

 ````